AaronZ345/GTSinger/README.md

 ## News

+- 2025.02: We released all processed data of GTSinger and refined 7/9 languages!
 - 2024.09: We released the full dataset of GTSinger!
 - 2024.09: GTSinger is accepted by NeurIPS 2024 (Spotlight)!
 - 2024.05: We released the code of GTSinger!